Skip to main content

 L2 RPC provider honestyAssumed — mitigated via multi-source bootstrap

-See privacy for the full adversary model and privacy surface inventory.
+See privacy for the adversary model.